Pillar 1

 Source: Ericsson, deliberate practice

 Per-drill timers, made/missed logging, and a quick note per drill so every rep gets recorded.
+The runner works offline once a plan is loaded.

 Here's what a 30-minute Fundamentals Kickstart session looks like, exactly as the AI delivers it on your phone.